o-yuksel/o-yuksel.github.io/_projects/4_project.md

 Introduce developmental mechanisms into well-defined evolutionary models as both enabling and disabling constraints.

-To construct new models that incorporate trait variation non-linear trait correlations frequency-dependent fitness
+To construct new models that incorporate; trait variation, non-linear trait correlations, frequency-dependent fitness

 Players will acquire abilities; e.g. recalling and innovate their own strategies with previous associations.